Kwaku Boateng (Canadian football): Ottawa Redblacks

 On February 8, 2022, Boateng signed a one-year contract with the Ottawa Redblacks.
 However, he suffered an injury and did not play in any games for the team.
 In the following offseason, he became a free agent on February 14, 2023.

 Hamilton Tiger-Cats

 On February 15, 2023, it was announced that Boateng had signed with the Hamilton Tiger-Cats.
+He was released on June 13, 2023.

+Despite interest from CFL teams, he announced his retirement on July 20, 2023.